GPG Key Signing Policy of Matt Brown

 Why are you sending me email?

-My apologies if you receive this email to multiple uids, it is necessary to reply to each one individually.
+My apologies if you receive this email to multiple uids, it is necessary to decrypt and import the signature from each one individually.

 Comments

-If you have comments about my key signing policy, please feel free to contact me using the details on the contact page of my site.
+If you have comments about my key signing policy, please feel free to contact me using the details on the front page of my site.

 Revision History